Intellon/playground/README.md

     - `main`: Primary directory for Java projects.
         - `java`: All Java source files are located within this directory.
             - `codesnippets`: This directory is a treasure trove of smaller, concise examples of Java functionalities.
-                - `ChromeProcess`: Demonstrates finding and monitoring Chrome processes to detect changes.
+                - `ChromeProcessHandlerWindows`: Demonstrates handling Chrome processes specifically on Windows.
+                - `ChromeProcessScannerWindows`: Scans for Chrome processes on Windows.
+                - `CrossBrowserProcessHandlerSimple`: Simple cross-browser process handling example.
                 - `MailClient`: Demonstrates how to implement a simple mail client.
                 - `MavenEnvHandler`: An example to handle Maven environment configurations.
                 - `RestHandler`: Showcases a basic RESTful service handler.